 Known most commonly by its over-the-counter brand name, Rogaine, minoxidil is one of the most effective products for hair loss prevention.
 It’s also one of only two topical hair loss treatments that are FDA-approved to treat male and female pattern baldness.

 Minoxidil has some mild side effects, like redness and inflammation.
-But it’s generally safe for most people between the ages of 18 and 65 to use.
+But it’s generally safe for most people between 18 and 65.

 That said, there are some rumors and controversies surrounding the drug.
 Here are six things people get wrong about minoxidil, and more on what’s myth and what’s reality.

-It’s true that there are some times minoxidil won’t work.
+There are indeed some times when minoxidil won’t work.
 Minoxidil won’t work to treat certain types of hair loss, like from chemotherapy or a medical condition.
 And if your hairline has already receded, it won’t bring back lost hair from the front of your head.

 2. Minoxidil Makes You Lose Your Hair

 Because minoxidil speeds up the telogen or “resting” phase of the hair growth cycle, it can cause hair to shed.
-This is a normal part of how minoxidil works, and is actually good news for minoxidil users.
+This is a normal part of how minoxidil works and is good news for users.

 3. Minoxidil Lowers Your Libido